Jaipur-pink-panthers/Pink_Panthers_Testing/README.md

 Java Script - JavaScript is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.

+Google Analytics - Google Analytics is a web analytics service offered by Google that tracks and reports website traffic, currently as a platform inside the Google Marketing Platform brand

 ## Testing of the website